-- In The Stormlight Archive, it is believed by many characters that if a person with dark eyes wins a Shardblade their eyes will become light.
-Notably there is one character with a Shardblade who's eyes are normally dark green but become pale blue when he is actively using the Blade, the character notes that this is unique to his particular blade, so it's not entirely clear what the actual situation is.
+- It is said that if a person with dark eyes wins a Shardblade their eyes will become light.
+In the first book, we only see one darkeyes with a Blade (Szeth), and they only turn pale blue when he is actively using the Blade.
+He notes that this is unique to his Blade, so the full situation remains unclear.

 - In The Wheel of Time, users of the True Power develop black flecks swimming across their eyes as a result of overuse.
 With continued use, the flecks become more common, and eventually transform the eyes and mouth into caverns of flame.

 - In The Door Within Trilogy, the Glimpses eyes change colour depending on their affiliation: Blue for King Eliam, Red for Paragor, and Green for neutral/undecided.

 - In Roger Zelazny's Dilvish, the Damned, some witches have eyes that wax and wane with the moon.